dvolgyes/TMQI/README.md

 This is a Python2/3 reimplementation of the Tone Mapped Image Quality Index.

-This implementation and the Matlab original has significant differences and yield different results!
+This implementation and the Matlab original have significant differences and they yield different results!

 The original article can be found here: https://ieeexplore.ieee.org/document/6319406/

 The reference implementation in Matlab: https://ece.uwaterloo.ca/~z70wang/research/tmqi/

-The original source code does not specify license, except that it should be referenced and the original paper should be cited.
+The original source code does not specify license, except that the code should be referenced and the original paper should be cited.
 I put this re-implementation under AGPLv3 license, hopefully this is compatible with the original intention.
 The test photos are taken by me, and I donate them to public domain.